Small bowl of high protein cole slaw with a large wooden bowl of cole slaw in the background sitting on a wooden cutting board.

 Dressing

-• Extra Firm Silken Tofu – I use Mori-Nu brand which can be found at most grocery stores, usually in the International Food Aisle (near some of the canned Asian veggies).
+• Extra Firm Silken Tofu – this is the secret ingredient, since this is a no-mayo high protein cole slaw!
+It’s low fat too!
+I use Mori-Nu brand which can be found at most grocery stores, usually in the International Food Aisle (near some of the canned Asian veggies).
 You can also buy it online – sometimes I get a 12 pack on Amazon because my store is frequently out of it (probably because I buy so much).
 This is the shelf stable variety, but there is also a refrigerated type of silken tofu that would work equally well.
 I would advice against using non silken tofu for this recipe as the texture will not be as creamy and smooth.

 • Lemon Juice – I used a fresh lemon but you could definitely use lemon juice out of one of those squeeze bottles.
 If you’re going this route, I would use 2 tablespoons.